OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-hidden-rows-or-columns-in-a-spreadsheet.md

 ## GetHiddenRowsOrCols Method

 You can use the **GetHiddenRowsOrCols** method to retrieve a list of the hidden rows or columns in a worksheet.
-The **GetHiddenRowsOrCols** method accepts three parameters, indicating the following:
+The method returns a list of unsigned integers that contain each index for the hidden rows or columns, if the specified worksheet contains any hidden rows or columns (rows and columns are numbered starting at 1, rather than 0).
+The **GetHiddenRowsOrCols** method accepts three parameters:

 - The name of the document to examine (string).